tonyhristov/Software-Engineering-at-SoftUni/README.md

 Information about overall program
 ```
-The studying program of the Software University is a combination of programming courses, entirely
+The studying program of the Software University is a combination of programming courses,
-focused on the gaining in depth knowledge of fundamentals of programming, developing logical
+entirely focused on gaining in depth knowledge of fundamentals of programming, developing
-and algorithmic thinking, as well as the acquiring of practical skills to work with
+logical and algorithmic thinking, as well as acquiring of practical skills to work with the
-the latest software technologies.
+latest software technologies.

 The schedule provides a choice of 4 professions focused on C#, Java, JavaScript and PHP
 technologies, each profession includes modules lasting 4 months and each module combines